line/kotlin-jdsl/reactive-core/README.md

 }
 ```

-As written above, ReactiveQuery is similar to JPA 2.2's [TypedQuery](https://docs.oracle.com/javaee/6/api/javax/persistence/TypedQuery.html), but with many missing parts.
+As written above, ReactiveQuery is similar to JPA's [TypedQuery](https://docs.oracle.com/javaee/6/api/javax/persistence/TypedQuery.html), but with many missing parts.
 It is also similar to Hibernate's [ReactiveQuery](https://hibernate.org/reactive/documentation/1.1/javadocs/org/hibernate/reactive/session/ReactiveQuery.html), but similarly, many parts are omitted.
 If so, what if you need to directly use the query object (e.g: Mutiny.Query), which is the actual implementation of Reactive Query?
 The answer is right there in the unwrap method.